Why Ticket Deflection is a Bad Metric for Chatbots

 Plus, rather than just directing customers to a relevant FAQ page, modern chatbots can use generative AI to find and summarise the relevant information for customers there and then.

-Where ticket deflection is important
+Where ticket deflection is important for customer experience

 Many people will check your FAQs before trying to contact you because it’s likely to be quicker.
 You can monitor which FAQ pages are most commonly used and make them as easily accessible as possible.